RedstoneGyerek/The-Modpack-of-Retyo/README.md

 # Install guide
 # Windows
 #
-# 1. Click on the "Relases" button
+# 1. Click on the "Relases" button on the right
 # 2. Find the wanted version
 # 3. Save the ZIP file to your PC
 # 4. Unpack the ZIP file